Nidhishree-Positive/Outcome-of-Training-Program-Analog-IC-Design-Layout/5daysTrainingProgram_Analog_ICDesign_LayoutConsiderations.md

 **R_3= 1.545 k ohm**

-Thus we have designed the circuit
+Thus we have designed for the basic BGR circuit

 differentiate the equation (1) with respect to temperature ,we get